theno/tbm/README.md

     /path/to/first/bookmark
     /second/entry/has/a/shortname sn
     /the/third/also               a
     /trailing/slashes/are/okay/

 ### Config

 The configuration file of **tbm** is `~/.tbm/config`:

-    # If yes: Delete empty lines if an bookmarks entry was removed
+    # Delete empty lines if a bookmarks entry was removed (default: no)
     rise_in_rank = no

-    # First index
+    # First index (default: 1)
     first_index = 1